Spxg/sqlite-wasm-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/sqlite-wasm-rs.svg)](https://crates.io/crates/sqlite-wasm-rs)

 `wasm32-unknown-unknown` bindings to the libsqlite3 library.

+`rusqlite` and `diesel` have already been integrated with this crate, you can now use sqlite out of the box.

 ## Usage

 ```toml
 [dependencies]